Cigar On The Porch

 Oh, man.
-The last time Master and me have done any serious ash tray training was probably back in June.
-It’s not that it hasn’t been on our minds or anything, because we’ve been talking about it a lot, but, I’ve been too sick to really work with Master on ash tray training until maybe a month ago, and then there was so much going on that we didn’t have time to do it.
+The last time we have done any serious ash tray training was probably back in June.
+It’s not that it hasn’t been on our minds or anything, because we’ve been talking about it a lot, but, I’ve been too sick to really work with Master Pravus on ash tray training until maybe a month ago, and then there was so much going on that we didn’t have time to do it.
 A few nights ago we came home from BINGO, and there was about an hour before bed.
-Master decided that he wanted to have a cigar with me on the porch.
+Master Pravus decided that he wanted to have a cigar with me on the porch.
 I had tweaked my knee (really not a big deal) a few days ago, so he told me to bring a chair to sit on because he didn’t want me to kneel for another day or two while it healed.

 I brought my chair and I sat down.
 Master even put his jacket on me too as it was cold outside.
 I sat with my hands out in front of me the way he showed me to do so a few months ago.
 We chatted a bit about random things while he smoked his cigar.
 It was dark outside, but a clear night.

 After a while, he had enough ash to flick into my open hand.
 I put my hands still and I waited, a bit jumpy.
 Before he even tapped the cigar, I jumped a little and Master could tell I was panicking.
 He told me to take a few seconds, relax and take some deep breaths.
 I did.
 He tried to flick the ash into my hands, but it wasn’t quite ready yet.
 I jumped again.
 I don’t know why, but I was having a really hard time sitting still.
 The cigar was a really big one, and it was kind of threatening looking at it.
-Master tried a third time to tap the ash into my hands, and this time, I jumped again, despite my best efforts and I dropped the ash he had flicked off the edge of his cigar.
+Master Pravus tried a third time to tap the ash into my hands, and this time, I jumped again, despite my best efforts and I dropped the ash he had flicked off the edge of his cigar.

 We went in the house and I told Master I felt absolutely awful about failing.
 We had not done any cigar or cigarette play in a while, and I also had never, ever dropped the ash.
-Master admitted that he thought there were a bunch of reasons why tonight didn’t go well.
+He admitted that he thought there were a bunch of reasons why tonight didn’t go well.

 - I was amped up on caffeine